foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_2d.rst

 (such as padding or stride), inputs and weights shape.
 For more details on calculations, see chapter 2 of [2].

 Optionally, saturating ReLU activation function can be applied to the result of the convolution during the function’s execution.
-For more info on supported ReLU types and calculations see :ref:`relu_prot`.
+For more info on supported ReLU types and calculations, see :ref:`relu_prot`.

-The function which implement 2D Convolutions have the following prototype:
+The functions which implement 2D Convolutions have the following prototype:

 .. code::